Convergent and Efficient Deep Q Network Algorithm: Experimental details on Atari 2600

-In our experiments we have slightly modified the original prioritized sampling scheme.
-As proposed by \citet{PrioritizedExperienceReplay}, in the gradient descent, a transition data $d_i=(s_t,a_t,r_t,s_{t+1})\in\mathcal{S}$ is sampled with priority $p_i$, which is set to be
+In our experiments we have slightly modified the original prioritized sampling scheme proposed by \citet{PrioritizedExperienceReplay}.
+In the original proposal, in gradient descent optimization, a transition data $d_i=(s_t,a_t,r_t,s_{t+1})\in\mathcal{S}$ is sampled with priority $p_i$, which is set to be

-where $\epsilon_{p}$ is a small positive number, $\alpha$ is a sampling hyperparameter, and $|\delta_i|$ is the evaluated Bellman error when $d_i$ was sampled last time in gradient descent, which is for DQN and for NFQ and C-DQN, respectively.
+where $\epsilon_{p}$ is a small positive number, $\alpha$ is a sampling hyperparameter, and $|\delta_i|$ is the evaluated Bellman error when $d_i$ was sampled last time in gradient descent, which is for DQN and as we have chosen for RG and C-DQN, respectively.
 The probability for $d_i$ to be sampled is $P_i=\dfrac{p_i}{\sum_{j}p_j}$.
-To correct the bias that results from prioritized sampling, an importance sampling weight $w_i$ is multiplied to the loss computed on $d_i$, and it is given by
+To correct the bias that results from prioritized sampling, an importance sampling weight $w_i$ is multiplied to the loss computed on $d_i$, which is given by

 where $N$ is the total number of data and $\beta$ is an importance sampling hyperparameter.
-The bias caused by prioritized sampling is fully corrected if $\beta$ is set to be $1$.
+The bias caused by prioritized sampling is fully corrected when $\beta$ is set to be $1$.